G4brym/django-cf/templates/d1/README.md

     *   Django Admin functionality might be limited.
 *   **Local Testing with D1:**
     *   Wrangler allows local development and can simulate D1 access. `npx wrangler dev --remote` can connect to your actual D1 database for more accurate testing.
-    *   Using the D1 API for local management tasks (as described above) is the most common workflow.
 *   **Security:**
-    *   If you implement management command endpoints on your worker, secure them rigorously.
+    *   The management command endpoints are protected by Django's `user_passes_test(is_superuser)`.
+Ensure they are properly secured before deploying to production.
-    *   Protect your Cloudflare API tokens and credentials.
+    *   Protect your Cloudflare credentials and API tokens.

 ---
 *For more details on `django-cf` features and configurations, refer to the main [django-cf GitHub repository](https://github.com/G4brym/django-cf).*